Travlars/120-hour-epic-sax-marathon/basic-tools.markdown

 ### Be prepared

-Lets go through the first part of this process to be ready for the next chapter.
+Let's go through the first part of this process to be ready for the next chapter.

 1. Go to the Github page of the repository of the next chapter.
 Here is the